Home » Course » Desserts

 4) Add mixture onto baking dish and bake!

-5. Sprinkle with powdered sugar, serve with vanilla ice cream and caramel sauce!
+5. Sprinkle with powdered sugar, then use a knife to cut into smaller pieces and plate it.
+Highly recommend serving with vanilla ice cream and caramel sauce!

 So decadent, luxurious and very yummy!